-(2) Anesthesia services, consisting of administration of necessary general anesthesia and related procedures in connection with covered surgical service rendered by a physician other than the physician (or the physician assistant) performing the surgical services:

-(a) In an amount not less than [80%] of the reasonable charges; or

-(b) [15%] of the surgical service benefit.

-(3) In-hospital medical services, consisting of physician services rendered to a person who is a bed patient in a hospital for treatment of sickness or injury other than that for which surgical care is required, in an amount not less than [80%] of the reasonable charges, or [$50] per day for not less than twenty-one (21) days during one period of confinement.

-Basic Hospital/Medical-Surgical Expense Coverage

-“Basic hospital/medical-surgical expense coverage” is a combined coverage and must meet the requirements of both Subsections B and C.

-E. Hospital Confinement Indemnity Coverage
+B. Hospital Indemnity or Other Fixed Indemnity Coverage

-(1) “Hospital confinement indemnity coverage” is a policy of accident and sickness insurance that provides daily benefits for hospital confinement on an indemnity basis in an amount not less than [$40] per day and not less than thirty-one (31) days during each period of confinement for each person insured under the policy.
+(1) “Hospital indemnity or other fixed indemnity coverage” is a policy of supplementary health insurance that provides daily benefits for hospital confinement on an indemnity basis in an amount not less than [$40] per day and not less than thirty-one (31) days during each period of confinement for each person insured under the policy.

 (2) Coverage shall not be excluded due to a preexisting condition for a period greater than twelve (12) months following the effective date of coverage of an insured person unless the preexisting condition is specifically and expressly excluded.